michael-lazar/playscii/readme.txt

 X: toggle whether current tool affects character transform or not

 Right mouse button / Q: "grab" the character and colors the from cursor's current tile, akin to the eyedropper tool in other paint programs

+Ctrl-X: Cut - deletes current selection contents and switches to Paste tool with those contents in the clipboard.

+Ctrl-C: Copy - same as Cut but doesn't delete the tiles selected

+ESC / Ctrl-D: clear current selection with no changes

+Ctrl-A: Select all

+Ctrl-I: Invert selection

 Shift-R: toggle CRT shader